shlok-sethia/Black-Scholes-Option-Pricing-model/README.md

 # Option Greeks

 Delta: the sensitivity of an option’s price changes relative to the changes in the underlying asset’s price. <br>
-Gamma: the delta’s change relative to the changes in the price of the underlying asset.
+Gamma: the delta’s change relative to the changes in the price of the underlying asset. <br>
-Vega: the sensitivity of an option price relative to the volatility of the underlying asset.
+Vega: the sensitivity of an option price relative to the volatility of the underlying asset. <br>
-Theta: the sensitivity of the option price relative to the option’s time to maturity.
+Theta: the sensitivity of the option price relative to the option’s time to maturity. <br>
-Rho: the sensitivity of the option price relative to interest rates.
+Rho: the sensitivity of the option price relative to interest rates. <br>

 ![image](https://user-images.githubusercontent.com/81409900/148497511-ca29f673-6ad3-4157-a796-8a64dd6573cd.png)